ianklatzco/atprototools/README.md

 ## atprototools

-Easy-to-use and ergonomic library for interacting with bluesky, packaged so you can `pip install atprototools` and go.
+Easy-to-use and ergonomic library for interacting with bluesky, <br>
+packaged so you can `pip install atprototools` and go.

 Usage: